ZonBock1337/Shimoji-ee-Playground/README.md

 **What is Shimoji-ee Playground?**

+**

+**MAINFUNCTION OF SHIMOJI:**<br>
-**MAINFUNCTION OF SHIMOJI:** If a cheeky Shimoji tries to throw the window away, it will be reset to the middle afterwards (provided it is no longer in the monitor's field of view). ([see here](https://github.com/ZonBock1337/Shimoji-ee-Playground/blob/master/README.md#previews))
+If a cheeky Shimoji tries to throw the window away, it will be reset to the middle afterwards (provided it is no longer in the monitor's field of view). ([see here](https://github.com/ZonBock1337/Shimoji-ee-Playground/blob/master/README.md#previews))
 <br><br>
 You also can use your own Playground (playground folder) for Shimoji Playground just go in the editor and change it!